Micro-Influencer Marketing on a Budget:

 Influencers sharing genuine emotional responses from events create content packed with authenticity that audiences trust far more than mandated branded posts.
 A wellness studio hosting a free class for 10 local fitness micro-influencers might generate 30+ pieces of content (posts, stories, reels) reaching combined audiences of 100,000+ engaged fitness enthusiasts for the cost of one free session.

-Performance-Based Compensation: A notable proportion of UK campaigns now include commission-based fees tied to performance.
 Offering influencers affiliate codes or commission on sales they drive aligns incentives perfectly—they only earn when delivering results and you only pay when seeing tangible return.

 This approach works brilliantly for e-commerce businesses.
 A micro-influencer promoting your product with their unique discount code earns 10-15% commission on every sale they generate.
 You track attribution precisely, they’re motivated to create compelling content, and you invest only in proven performance.